-The Levoy Theatre, Home of The Off Broad Street Players Theatre Company, announces auditions for the feel-good musical comedy smash, SISTER ACT.
-Join us at The Levoy Theatre on Monday, January 16th, 2017 or Tuesday, January 17th, 2017 – 6 pm-9 pm for auditions.
-The Levoy Theatre is located on 130 N. High St., Millville, NJ.
+The Levoy Theatre, Home of The Off Broad Street Players Theatre Company, announces auditions for the classic high-flying musical, PETER PAN.
+Join us at The Levoy Theatre on Monday, May 8th, 2017 or Tuesday, May 9th, 2017 – 6 pm-9 pm for auditions.
+The Levoy Theatre is located on 126-130 N. High St., Millville, NJ.

-Please be prepared with 16-32 bars of an upbeat/pop song of your choice in the style of the show.
-Please do NOT sing a song from SISTER ACT.
+Please be prepared with 16-32 bars of an upbeat song of your choice in the style of the show.
+Please do NOT sing a song from PETER PAN.
 An accompanist will be provided.
 Please provide piano sheet music for our accompanist.
 If needed, you can also bring an audio file with NO background vocals on an iPod or phone.
 An auxiliary speaker will be provided.
 NO acappella auditions will be allowed.
 You may be asked to sing scales by our accompanist.

 Be prepared to fill out a conflict sheet at auditions (be as specific as possible about conflicts.)
 Please make sure you can fully commit to the rehearsal and performance schedules before auditioning.

 Please use the provided link to schedule an audition appointment: http://www.signupgenius.com/go/4090b4eaaae2aa3fb6-peter.
 Walk-ins will be seen between appointments.
 This is a non-equity, non-paid production.
 All roles are available.